 - Sets of towels

 Bed linen and towels are INCLUDED.
-Electricity is INCLUDED.
-Heating is by oil central heating (INCLUDED) and wood-burning stove (starter pack INCLUDED).
+The first £20 of electricity INCLUDED with any additional usage payable at the end of your stay.
+Heating is by oil central heating (first £25 INCLUDED with any additional payable at the end of your stay) and wood-burning stove (starter pack INCLUDED).
 WiFi is INCLUDED (subject to a fair usage policy).
 Sorry, pets are not accepted.
 No smoking.

 The weekly guide prices for this property are shown below.
 Use the availability & book sidebar on the right to select your holiday or calculate short break rates (where available).